 Blackness Castle stands in for Fort William in the first series of Outlander.

-4 Linlithgow Palace
+4 Filming at Linlithgow Palace

 Built in the 1400s and 1500s, the now-ruined palace is set among the spectacular surrounds of Linlithgow Loch and Peel.
 See its elaborate fountain in action every Sunday in July and August.